JRMurr/JRMurr.github.io/content/blog/making-a-chess-engine-in-zig.md

 I had the honor of [speaking at Systems Distributed](https://www.youtube.com/watch?v=whqMdAD5JTc) at the end of June.
 Since it was hosted by TigerBeetle who is one of the largest zig users, a lot of the zig community was there.
-After talking to some of them, zig seemed more interesting for me to try out.
+After talking to some of them, Zig seemed more interesting for me to try out.

 Around the same time my youtube algorithm got me hooked on chess content.
-Im not a good chess player by any means, but it started giving me the urge to make my own chess engine.
+I'm not a good chess player by any means, but it started giving me the urge to make my own chess engine.
 If I make a good chess engine that should obviously make me a better chess player...

 So I decided to merge the two desires together and make my own engine in zig.